epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 ```
 The top of the file starts by providing the bare minimum information that the EPI Framework has to know.
 First are the name of the package (`name`) and the version number (`version`).
 Together, they form the identifier of the package, which is how the system knows which package we are calling tasks from.

 Then there is also the `kind`-field, which determines what kind of package this is.
 Currently, the only fully implemented package kind is an Executable Code Unit (ECU), which is a collection of arbitrary code files.
-However, other packages types that will be supported in the future are OpenAPI-packages and packages BraneScript or Bakery.
+However, other packages types may be supported in the future; for example, support for external Workflow files (BraneScript/Bakery) or, if network support is added, OpenAPI containers.

 ### Specifying dependencies